The smooth classification of 4-dimensional complete intersections: Introduction

 In the spin case, we identified a diffeomorphism invariant property which distinguishes the manifolds $X_4(\dd)$ and $X_4(\dd) \sharp \Sigmaex$.
 In the $\Theta$-flexible non-spin cases, besides the bordism class in $\Omega^{O\an{7}}_8(\C P^\infty; \xi_4(\dd))$, we do not know of such a property. \end{rem}

 The rest of this paper is organised as follows.
-Section \ref{s:prelims} covers necessary preliminaries on Sullivan data and modified surgery.
+Section \ref{s:prelims} covers necessary preliminaries.
 Section \ref{s:spin} treats the spin case.
 Section \ref{s:non-spin1} treats the two non-spin cases whose solution relies on Proposition \ref{prop:Z/4}, which are the case with $v_4 = 0$ and the case with $v_4 \neq 0$ and even total degree (together comprising all non-spin complete intersections with even total degree).
 Section \ref{s:non-spin2} treats the case of odd total degree.
 Finally, Section \ref{s:appendix} is an appendix about Toda brackets and extensions, which is needed in Section \ref{s:non-spin1} and specifically for the proof of Proposition \ref{prop:Z/4}.